Azure-Samples/qdrant-azure/README.md

 To deploy Qdrant to an Azure Container Instance with Azure Volume, go to the `Azure-Container-Instances` folder and follow instructions in the `README.md` to deploy to the Azure Container Instances (ACI) service.

 Additionally, you can deploy using the **Deploy to Azure button** below.
-(Please ensure that you already have storage set up in Azure)

-If using the **Deploy to Azure button**, you will need to have a storage account set up in Azure previously.
-Update the`storageaccountname` parameter in the `qdrant-deploy-aci.parameters.json` file in the `Azure-Container-Instances` directory with your existing storage account name.
+If using the **Deploy to Azure button**, this setup a storage account in Azure for you.
+Please ensure you have permissions for Azure Container Services and Azure Storage Accounts.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fqdrant-azure%2Fdev-azure-multideploy%2FAzure-Container-Instances%2FARM-templates%2Fqdrant-deploy-aci-linkedstorage.json)